lastcallbbs-community-developers/chipwizard-sim/README.md

 A simple tool/library for parsing/validating solutions to ChipWizard™ Professional, a subgame of [Last Call BBS](https://zachtronics.com/last-call-bbs/).

-NOTE: This is a work in progress; no simulation is implemented, only static analysis metrics.
+NOTE: This is a work in progress; simulation is only lightly tested, though it seems correct on some known edge cases.

 ## Usage